The Journey of a Chef: Inspiration from La Maison Tokyo

 Contact: +65 9863 9302

-Opening hours: Available daily (except Monday) from 12:30-3 pm and 7-10.30 pm
+Opening hours: 12:30-3 pm and 7-10.30 pm (Closed on Mondays)

 Ikeda Spa – Experience Japan’s Finest in Singapore

 After savouring the exquisite flavours and meticulous craftsmanship of Singapore’s Michelin-starred Japanese restaurants, why not complete your culinary journey with a visit to Ikeda Spa?
-Rated one of Singapore’s top Japanese spa by TripAdvisor, this tranquil oasis offers traditional Japanese wellness therapies designed to rejuvenate both body and mind.
+Rated as one of Singapore’s top Japanese spa by TripAdvisor, this tranquil oasis offers traditional Japanese wellness therapies designed to rejuvenate both body and mind.

 So, if you want to end your Michelin-starred meal on a high note, swing by Ikeda Spa and enjoy a FREE Onsen session with any massage or facial — because every Michelin-starred meal deserves a serene backdrop of relaxation.